koolay/calciter/README.md

-# Usecase of apache calcite
+# Examples of apache calcite

 ## lineage